kaitlynstrickfaden/edger/README.md

 ### Installing

-I initally had trouble rendering the vignette, so when installing **contourr** via GitHub, specify "build_vignettes = TRUE".
+When installing **contourr**, specify "build_vignettes = TRUE".
 The package will take a little while to run because of the image files in the vignette, but I hope the effort will be worth it.

 ```
 devtools::install_github("kaitlynstrickfaden/contourr", build_vignettes = TRUE)